About images, containers, and storage driversEstimated reading time: 16 minutes

 The diagram below shows an updated version of the previous diagram, highlighting the changes implemented by Docker 1.10.

-Existing images, those created and pulled by earlier versions of Docker, need to be migrated before they can be used with the new model.
+Images created within Docker 1.9 or earlier need to be migrated before they can be used with the new model.
 This migration involves calculating new secure checksums and is performed automatically the first time you start an updated Docker daemon.
 After the migration is complete, all images and tags will have brand new secure IDs.

-While running the “migrator” image you need to expose your Docker host’s data directory to the container.
-If you are using the default Docker data path, the command to run the container will look like this
+During the migration, you need to expose your Docker host’s data directory to the migration container.
+If you are using the default Docker data path, use a command like the following:

 $ sudo docker run --rm -v /var/lib/docker:/var/lib/docker docker/v1.10-migrator